Best EU AI Act Compliance Tools Compared (2026)

 Key strengths:

-- Interview-based assessment: The guided interview approach means non-technical users can complete a comprehensive compliance assessment without legal training.
-The system asks follow-up questions based on your answers, ensuring the assessment is thorough and contextually relevant.
+- Interview-based assessment: Because the interview does the heavy lifting, non-technical users can finish a full compliance assessment without legal training.
+It asks follow-up questions based on your answers, so the assessment stays thorough and relevant to your actual system.

 - Automatic risk classification: Your interview responses are automatically mapped to the EU AI Act risk tiers.
 The system handles the classification logic: you provide the facts about your AI system, and the platform determines the regulatory implications.